Martin-ITT/MS3-Code_Institute/Readme.md

 As a website owner I would like to:

  - admin account to be able manage details of authors
- - admin account to be able manage standard user accounts
  - attract users with intuitive design
+ - have the quotes sorted according user needs - name, popularity etc...

 ## 1.2 Scope